Skip to Content

 We know some parts of this website aren’t fully accessible:

-- Some of our images do not have appropriate descriptions.
+• Some of our images do not have appropriate descriptions, including in some downloadable resources.

-- Some content within pages and documents has poor colour contrast.
+• Some content (text, images) within pages and documents has poor colour contrast.

-- Many documents are in PDF format and are not fully accessible.
+• Many documents are in PDF format and are not fully accessible.
+They may lack alternative text for images, or a language setting.

-- Some navigation dropdown lists, tabs, horizontal sliders, buttons, and links cannot be operated using a keyboard.
+• Some navigation dropdown lists, tabs, horizontal sliders, buttons, and links cannot easily be operated using a keyboard.

 We are working to resolve these issues, and to identify any other outstanding issues.
 We will update the statement when issues are fixed or with information on when we expect them to be fixed.